-As of July 31, 2018, our principal sources of liquidity were cash, cash equivalents and marketable securities, comprised primarily of bank deposits, money market funds, corporate bonds and U.S. treasury securities, totaling \$124.8 million.
+As of October 31, 2018, our principal sources of liquidity were cash, cash equivalents and marketable securities, comprised primarily of bank deposits, money market funds, U.S. treasury securities, and corporate bonds, totaling \$107.0 million.
 We believe our existing cash, cash equivalents and marketable securities will be sufficient to meet our projected operating requirements for at least the next 12 months.
 Our cash flows, including net cash used in or provided by operating activities, may vary significantly from quarter to quarter, due to the timing of billings, cash collections, significant marketing events and related expenses, and other factors.